Prudential Center: Professional hockey

 The Prudential Center primarily serves as the home arena for the New Jersey Devils, a National Hockey League franchise.
 The team previously played at Meadowlands Arena from 1982 to 2007.
 The arena also became the home arena for the New York Sirens of the Professional Women's Hockey League starting with the 2024–2025 season.

+The Devils' first playoff series-clinching win at the arena was on May 25, 2012, when they defeated the rival New York Rangers 3–2 in overtime on a goal by Adam Henrique to advance to the Stanley Cup Final.
+Games one, two, and five of the 2012 Stanley Cup Final were played at the arena.

+Basketball

-The Prudential Center is also the home court of the NCAA's Seton Hall Pirates men's basketball team, which played in the Meadowlands from 1985 to 2007.
+The Prudential Center is the home court of the NCAA's Seton Hall Pirates men's basketball team, which played in the Meadowlands from 1985 to 2007.
 The arena also hosts select home games for the Seton Hall Pirates women's basketball team, and the NJIT Highlanders men's basketball team.
-The arena was a former home of the New York Titans of the National Lacrosse League until 2009, when the Titans moved to Orlando.

-The Devils' first playoff series-clinching win at the arena was on May 25, 2012, when they defeated the rival New York Rangers 3–2 in overtime on a goal by Adam Henrique to advance to the Stanley Cup Finals.
-Games 1, 2, and 5 of the 2012 Stanley Cup Finals were played at the arena.

-Professional basketball

 The Prudential Center was originally intended to also be the home of the New Jersey Nets, but the team was sold to real estate developer Bruce Ratner, who intended to build an arena in Brooklyn for the team, and the Nets remained in the Meadowlands while awaiting construction of what became the Barclays Center.
 However, the construction of the Barclays Center was plagued by lawsuits and economic issues during the late 2000s recession.
 In the fall of 2009, the Nets played two preseason games at the Prudential Center, while considering a possible move there.
 After the success of the preseason games at the Prudential Center, the Nets finalized a deal to move to the Prudential Center.

 On April 23, 2012, the Nets played their final game at the Prudential Center.
 The Nets relocated to the Barclays Center to become the Brooklyn Nets at the beginning of the 2012–13 NBA season.

 The New York Liberty of the Women's National Basketball Association (WNBA) played home games at Prudential Center during the 2011, 2012 and 2013 seasons, due to renovations at Madison Square Garden.

 Concerts and live productions

 The venue has hosted the MTV Video Music Awards a number of times in recent years.
 It has additionally hosted concerts for acts such as Celine Dion, Taylor Swift, Bad Bunny, Billie Eilish, Marc Anthony, My Chemical Romance, Rihanna, Katy Perry, Elton John, Justin Bieber, Dua Lipa, The Weeknd, Daddy Yankee, and Tool.
-In 2017, Billboard named Prudential Center "the East Coast home of K-pop" as the venue has hosted numerous K-pop concerts for acts such as BTS, Suga, NCT, Blackpink, Stray Kids, Jin and IU, as well as KCON conventions.
+In 2017, Billboard named Prudential Center "the East Coast home of K-pop" as the venue has hosted numerous K-pop concerts for acts such as BTS, Suga, NCT, Blackpink, Stray Kids, Jin IU, and LE SSERAFIM, as well as KCON conventions.

 Sources give maximum capacity for concerts as 19,500, although the venue's website itself currently lists capacity as the following: